The Importance of Translators Note

 importance of translators note

 The translator’s notes are an essential part of your translation process and should not be ignored.
-They can be used to clarify confusing or vague details of the original work, explain unique cultural references in the source text, and even give you insight into what mistakes to look out for a while you translate the rest of the document.
+They can be used to clarify confusing or vague details of the original work, explain unique cultural references in the source text, and even give you insight into what mistakes to look out for while you translate the rest of the document.
 Read on to learn more about the translator’s notes and why they deserve your attention during your translation process.

 Overview of What a Translator’s Note Is